How do recruitment agencies find candidates?

 Also, recruiters have been known to spend on posting to job boards, only to find they’ve sourced candidates that were already in their database.
 That’s why an ATS or CRM only works well when there’s training and strategy around keeping the database clean and there’s an incentive for consultants to look there first.

-Practical tips on finding candidates for your roles
+Practical tips on finding candidates for your roles - how to attract candidates for your recruitment agency

 We’ve covered some candidate attraction strategies, but that’s not all there is to finding the right talent.
 Our view at Access Volcanic is that the best way to source talent is to optimise your in-house resources before augmenting this with external candidate attraction methods.